COVID-19 | COMMUNITY UPDATE

 Please Note: The 23 bus route is back in service after a temporary closure due to the pandemic.
 All transit riders are required to wear face masks.
 For more information visit octranspo.com .

-Get the latest information about COVID-19 at the following websites:
+Get the latest information about COVID-19 at:

 - OTTAWA PUBLIC HEALTH